thirisha3sha/superstore-dashboard/README.md

 ### Step 3: Handle Missing Values
 - It was observed that none of the columns except "Return","ind1","ind2" had errors or empty values.
 ### Step 4: Apply a Theme
-In the Report View, under the View tab, select a theme for your report.
+In the Report View, under the View tab, select a theme for the report.
 ### Step 5: Add Card Visuals for KPIs
 Add three card visuals for displaying key metrics like Total Sales,Total Profit and Total qunatity.
 ### Step 6: Add Visuals for Detailed Analysis